deringur/OpticalTracking/README.md

 At this point, I was able to correctly label and visualize the stylus through Motive's perspective view.
 However, the main issue I faced was being able to reach the same level of clarity in visualization in Slicer.
 Currently, Slicer's representation of the probe is simply a blue line with a balled tip, making it easy to see what side it the tip, but very hard to visualize the orientation at which the probe is being help with respect to the view in Slicer.
 The main challenge was to find the 3D model of the specific probe and place it into Slicer for a clearer visualization.

-# Second Milestone: Software and Server Connections
+# Second Milestone: Software & Server Connections

 ## Summary